AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/types/c-data-types/r-uncompress-options.md

 # UnCompressOptions{#uncompressoptions}

-Upload setting to process ZIP and TAR files as master assets (None) or to extract and upload their contents (UnCompress).
+Upload setting to process ZIP and TAR files as primary assets (None) or to extract and upload their contents (UnCompress).

 >[!NOTE]
 >